Basic Google Penalty Checker Plan

 - Businesses with >5,000 search visits per month.

 - At least 6 months of Google Analytics data.
-Omniture supported for clients only.
+Omniture supported for enterprise level clients only

-- Two free minutes of your time (maybe less).
+- Two free minutes of your time (usually less).

 - Google Panda Penalty – Content related issues